vpeterson/otda-mibci/README.md

 In MIOTDAfunctions.py you will find all the defined functions implemented for learning the mapping, the training subset as well as choosing the best regularization parameters.

 Two notebook examples are provided, each one for each online testing scenario considered in our study.
+In addition, a basic example on how OTDA can be used in MI-BCI is provided.
 ## Requirements
 Python 3.7:
 1) [MNE](https://mne.tools/stable/index.html)